ThatCoolCoder/foss-rcas/README.md

     - Should spatialfluidrepository become an autoload singleton?
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)
     - Make more things (forcers, etc) use Utils.GetNodeWithWarnings, and give that method a better name
+    - Reorganize stuff, currently we have aircraft stuff strewn everywhere.
+        - Maybe make a simulation directory/namespace, then within have electrics, fluid dynamics
+        - But then where does all the control stuff go?
+        - And what about all the cameras?
+        - (Best to do all of this after finishing the electric sim and merging back into main, anyway)
 - Add support for flight computers/gyros extending from ControlHub and program a couple of types so that we can have quadcopters
 - audio
     - procedural